wpilibsuite/frc-docs/source/docs/hardware/sensors/serial-buses.rst

    :alt: The I2C port on the roboRIO.

 .. image:: images/serial-buses/i2c-pinout.png
-   :alt: I2C roboRIO port pin specifcations.
+   :alt: I2C roboRIO port pin specifications.

 To communicate to peripheral devices over I2C, each pin should be wired to its corresponding pin on the device.
 I2C allows users to wire a "chain" of slave devices to a single port, so long as those devices have separate IDs set.